 Hair is enhanced with numerous products left in, to thicken and coursen the coat.

 Eye drops can be used to dilate the pupils on a light coloured dog.

-Gaits are analysed with hawk like precision and videos to figure out the correct speed for that individual dog to obtain that perfect gait.
+Gaits are analyzed with hawk like precision and videos to figure out the correct speed for that individual dog to obtain that perfect gait.

 There are MANY more "tricks of the trade" that are used to show dogs and especially poodles.

-You can have the best poodle in the world but how that 2 feet of show coat is presented, will soon seperate a novice from a pro.
+You can have the best poodle in the world but how that 2 feet of show coat is presented, will soon separate a novice from a pro.

 Coupled with the fact that Poodle Pro Handlers have been doing grooming and showing often since the time they could walk

-really has the novice at a disadvanage, especially with the Poodle breed and even more so with a rare colour like red or brown.
+really has the novice at a disadvantage, especially with the Poodle breed and even more so with a rare colour like red or brown.

 Of course NOTHING is ever impossible.
 You can certainly do it yourself but I feel it is important to not disallusion anyone to the